nationalarchives/ds-caselaw-frontend-prototype/README.md

 ## Iteration 1.10

 This iteration updates [the flow](user_flows/Iterations/1.10) to reflect the removal of the disambiguation page as a separate means for showing search results.
 The current intention is for all users will go to a standard search results page.
+It also has changes that do not impact the flow, including:

+* Introducing a 'back to top' link within the judgment details page
+* Moving the source block to the bottom of the judgment
+* Adding date to search results and changing their layout

 ## Iteration 1.9